-Transit California sat down with Melissa Figueroa, the new Director of Communications and Public Affairs for the California Transit Association.
+Transit California sat down with Melissa Figueroa, Director of Communications and Public Affairs for the California Transit Association.

-Transit California: You came to work as the Director of Communications and Public Affairs for the Association in September 2024.
+Transit California: You came to work as the Director of Communications and Public Affairs for CTA, in September 2024.
 What do you envision for the Association’s internal and external communications goals in 2025 and beyond?

 I come from a visual storytelling background, and I plan to carry that forward with work that the California Transit Association is doing broadly.
 You’ll definitely see more engagement across our digital platforms, more opportunities to partner and work with member agencies to amplify work and themes that are important to transit riders and supporters.
 Photos, videos, and graphics are such a fantastic way to convey a message and increase awareness, so you will certainly see more of that in the coming weeks and months.